Cheeses Currently Available

 aging process the cheese develops a

-slightly flake texture, with subtle sweet
+smooth, but slightly flaky texture, with

-and nutty flavors.
-Great on a cheese
+subtle sweet and nutty flavors.
+Great

-board, or for grating into a
+on a cheese board, or for grating into a

 light pasta dish.